-- (a) is a financial sector entity; or - (b) is engaged predominantly in any one or more of the following activities, whether by itself or through any of its subsidiaries- - (i) lending; - (ii) factoring; - (iii) provision of credit enhancement; - (iv) securitization; - (v) proprietary trading; - (vi) any other financial services activity specified in Part 11 of Schedule 1 of the Rules; - "financial regulator" means a regulatory authority that imposes supervisory standards (including supervisory standards relating to capital and liquidity) that are substantially consistent with international standards; - "large regulated financial institution" means a financial institution that is supervised by a financial regulator and that- - (a) has total assets of not less than HK\$780 billion as determined by reference to the institution's most recent audited consolidated financial statements or (if the institution does not have any subsidiary) the institution's most recent audited financial statements; or - (b) is a member of a group of companies (comprised of the ultimate holding company and all of its subsidiaries) that has total assets of not less than HK\$780 billion as determined by reference to the group's most recent audited consolidated financial statements. - 69.
-To ensure that the information used for determining whether a financial institution is a large regulated financial institution is timely and accurate, the AI should obtain the total assets figures from the latest audited financial statements of the financial institution or its wider group, as the case requires, and have the figures updated at least annually. - 70.
-For the avoidance of doubt, if an SME corporate that is subject to the firm-size adjustment mentioned in paragraph 66 is also a financial institution to which the asset value correlation multiplier requirements mentioned in paragraph 67 apply, an AI should apply the adjustments mentioned in both paragraphs to the correlation (R) or correlation ( $\rho{os}$ ) in the risk-weight function set out in paragraph 60 or 62, as the case requires.
+- 69. For an AI's corporate, sovereign or bank exposure to an obligor that is (i) a large regulated financial institution; or (ii) a financial institution that is not supervised by a financial regulator, the AI must multiply the correlation (R) or correlation (ρ{os}) in the risk weight function set out in paragraph 62 or 64, as the case requires, by 1.25. - 70.
+For the purposes of paragraph 69, - "financial institution" means an entity that- - (a) is a financial sector entity; or - (b) is engaged predominantly in any one or more of the following activities, whether by itself or through any of its subsidiaries- - (i) lending; - (ii) factoring; - (iii) provision of credit enhancement; - (iv) securitization; - (v) proprietary trading; - (vi) any other financial services activity specified in Part 11 of Schedule 1 of the Rules; - "financial regulator" means a regulatory authority that imposes supervisory standards (including supervisory standards relating to capital and liquidity) that are substantially consistent with international standards; - "large regulated financial institution" means a financial institution that is supervised by a financial regulator and that- - (a) has total assets of not less than HK\$780 billion as determined by reference to the institution's most recent audited consolidated financial statements or (if the institution does not have any subsidiary) the institution's most recent audited financial statements; or - (b) is a member of a group of companies (comprised of the ultimate holding company28 and all of its subsidiaries) that has total assets of not less than

-&lt;sup>28 There could be many forms and levels of consolidation in respect of a group of companies.
+28 There could be many forms and levels of consolidation in respect of a group of companies.
 To avoid any arbitrary specification, the HKMA intends to leverage on the consolidation requirements prescribed by generally acceptable accounting standards applicable to the financial groups.
-For the purposes of determining the total assets of the wider group of a financial institution under the definition of "large regulated financial institution", the top-most holding company included in the highest level of audited consolidated financial statements of a financial group (which comprises an ultimate holding company and all of its subsidiaries) should be regarded as the "ultimate holding company".
+For the purposes of determining the total

+HK\$780 billion as determined by reference to the group's most recent audited consolidated financial statements.